 Skip to content

-A common shortcoming of the Fellegi-Sunter model is that it doesn’t account for skew in the distributions of linking variables.
-One of the starkest examples is a binary variable such as gender in the prison population, where male offenders outnumber female offenders by 10:1.
+A shortcoming of the basic Fellegi-Sunter model is that it doesn’t account for skew in the distributions of linking variables.
+A stark example is a binary variable such as gender in the prison population, where male offenders outnumber female offenders by 10:1.

 • m probability is unaffected - given two records are a match, the gender field should also match with roughly the same probability for males and females